NiallBunting/niallbunting.github.io/_posts/2023-07-01-one-ingredient-challenge.markdown

 excerpt: "One ingredient challenge is a month long challenge where you only eat foods containing one single ingredient."
 ---

-One ingredient challenge is a month long challenge where you only eat foods containing one single ingredient.
+One Ingredient Challenge is a month-long challenge where you only eat foods containing a single ingredient.

-This means any food items with exactly one ingredient on the package is fine, any with an ingredients list longer that one is disallowed.
+This means any food items with exactly one ingredient on the package are fine; any with an ingredients list longer than one are disallowed.
 The challenge aims to make me more conscious of the food I eat.
-This has already thrown up a surprise that one of my Fajita mixes main ingredient is [Maltodextrin][maltodextrin] a thickener, it's not even spice!
+This already threw up a surprise: one of my fajita mix's main ingredients is [Maltodextrin][maltodextrin], a thickener — it's not even a spice!

 I am allowed to process food myself.
-For example I can't buy bread from the shop but can make it at home.
-As long as all the ingredients that go into the item are single foods that I can hold in my hand.
+For example, I can't buy bread from the shop but can make it at home, as long as all the ingredients that go into the item are single foods I can hold in my hand.

-Since I don't fancy not cleaning my teeth I'm going to have an exception for toothpaste and mouthwash (and medicine).
-Not that I eat them!
-Just including here for completeness.
+Since I don't fancy not cleaning my teeth, I'm going to have an exception for toothpaste and mouthwash (and medicine).
+Not that I eat them — just including this for completeness.

-This blog post is going to chart my progress with what I'm eating.
-I'm no chef and am going to stay simple and easy.
-I'm not going to include drinks which are going to consist of water, tea and coffee.
+This blog post will chart my progress with what I'm eating.
+I'm no chef and will keep things simple.
+I won't include drinks, which will be water, tea and coffee.

 [Skip to the conclusion](#conclusion).